mantidproject/mantid/docs/source/release/v6.1.0/diffraction.rst

 - :ref:`IntegratePeaksMD <algm-IntegratePeaksMD>` has option to determine ellipsoid covariance iteratively and to use the estimated standard deviation rather than scale the major axis of the ellipsoid to the spherical radius.
 - :ref:`ConvertHFIRSCDtoMDE <algm-ConvertHFIRSCDtoMDE>` has new geometrical correction factor `ObliquityParallaxCoefficient` for shift in vertical beam position due to wide beam.
 - :ref:`ConvertWANDSCDtoQ <algm-ConvertWANDSCDtoQ>` has new geometrical correction factor `ObliquityParallaxCoefficient` for shift in vertical beam position due to wide beam.
+- :ref:`TransformHKL <algm-TransformHKL>` has new keyword argument `FindError` allowing the lattice parameter error calculation to be skipped.
+This can be used to transform HKL of a peaks workspace without enough peaks to do an optimization so they are simply set to zero.

 Improvements
 ############